google-research/tuning_playbook/README.md

 We are a team of five researchers and engineers who have worked in deep learning for many years, some of us since as early as 2006.
-We have applied deep learning to problems in everything from speech recognition to astronomy, and learned a lot along the way.
+We have applied deep learning to problems in everything from speech recognition to astronomy and learned a lot along the way.
 This document grew out of our own experience training neural networks, teaching new machine learning engineers, and advising our colleagues on the practice of deep learning.
-Although it has been gratifying to see deep learning go from a machine learning approach practiced by a handful of academic labs to a technology powering products used by billions of people, deep learning is still in its infancy as an engineering discipline and we hope this document encourages others to help systematize the field's experimental protocols.
+Although it has been gratifying to see deep learning go from a machine learning approach practiced by a handful of academic labs to a technology powering product used by billions of people, deep learning is still in its infancy as an engineering discipline and we hope this document encourages others to help systematize the field's experimental protocols.

-This document came about as we tried to crystalize our own approach to deep learning and thus it represents the opinions of the authors at the time of writing, not any sort of objective truth.
+This document came about as we tried to crystallize our own approach to deep learning and thus it represents the opinions of the authors at the time of writing, not any sort of objective truth.
 Our own struggles with hyperparameter tuning made it a particular focus of our guidance, but we also cover other